Platform-OS/platformos-documentation/_PlatformOS/how-platformos-works/basic-concepts.md

 They give you full control when defining:

-* which fields for a defined Resource can be persisted
+* which fields for a defined resource can be persisted
 * what authorization rules apply to be able to submit the form (i.e. if you want to edit a comment, you might want to specify that only the creator or the administrator is able to do it)
 * what should happen when the form is submitted successfully (i.e. without validation errors), e.g. send an email/sms notifications or API call to a third party system
 * where the user should be redirected